mehlleniumfalke/defwp/README.md

 [![Docker Automated buil](https://img.shields.io/docker/automated/jrottenberg/ffmpeg.svg)]() [![WordPress](https://img.shields.io/wordpress/v/akismet.svg)]()

 ## Description
 defwp is a docker+wordpress+gulp starter.
 No in depth config is necessary.
+It starts a complete docker environment with a database and the folders u need to develop.
+Also it starts a build pipeline to compile and copy your assets to the right place.
 Just say wich plugins and versions you want, defwp will do the rest.
 Just hop in and develop fantastic new themes and plugins for wordpress.